cagov/wordpress-to-github/README.md

 `ExcludeProperties`
 : Which WordPress properties should we suppress in output?

-### endpoints.json
+### WordpressSync/endpoints.json

-`WordpressSync/endpoints.json` contains the projects to process with the service.
+Contains the projects to process with the service.

 ```json
 {